Citizens deliver recommendations to foster fairness across generations

 Timeline

-The European Citizens’ Panel on Intergenerational Fairness will take place over three weekends between September and November 2025.
+The European Citizens’ Panel on Intergenerational Fairness took place over three weekends between September and November 2025.

 - 12-14 SeptemberSession 1 - Brussels